Updated October 31, 2023

 Difference Between Book Value vs Market Value

-Thus, the Book Value excluding Depreciation of the Machine has been INR 7, 50,000 during FY18 end is been calculated at INR 7,50,000 whereas the original costing of the machinery stood at INR 10,00,000 during FY13.
-The Depreciation which was charged @ INR 50,000 per year was due to the erosion due to wear and tear of the Machine or it is the cost of the functioning of the Machine.
-During the selling of the Machine, the scenario of the market (Buyer sentiment) may not be the same.
-Suppose, the Market price for the same machinery depends upon the condition of the Machinery and Demand & Supply.
-For example, the list of buyers may quote a price ranging from INR 7, 00,000 to INR 7,30,000 which is less than the book value by INR (20,000 to 50,000).
-In case the Demand of second-hand machinery is high and the market is willing to pay INR 8, 00,000 then the Difference between Book Value and Market value is positive.
+For example, the list of buyers may quote a price ranging from INR 7 00,000 to INR 7,30,000, which is less than the book value by INR (20,000 to 50,000).
+If the Demand for second-hand machinery is high and the market is willing to pay INR 8, 00,000 then the Difference between Book Value and Market value is positive.
 There is a scope of profitability in the second instance.

-Financial markets decide a particular price of stock depending upon the fundamentals of the company and the earning potential of the Business in the coming years and the price is called ‘Market Value’ of the stock.
+Financial markets decide a particular stock price depending on the company’s fundamentals and the business’s earning potential in the coming years.
+The price is called the ‘Market Value’ of the stock.
 Whereas, Book value, on the other hand, is the theoretical representation of an asset class that is recorded in the financial statement.
-In case of liquidation of the business, the excess of Assets left over after paying all the liabilities is the Book value or the Value which the shareholders would receive in the full and final settlement.
+In case of liquidation of the business, the excess Assets left over after paying all the liabilities is the Book value or the value the shareholders would receive in the full and final settlement.

 Book Value vs Market Value (Infographics)